DiamantTh/rss_synd.tcl/README.md

 | `output-order` | Order of items (`0` = oldest→newest, `1` = newest→oldest). | `0` | `1` |
 | `charset` | Target character set for messages. | System default | `utf-8` |
 | `feedencoding` | Forces a character set when reading the feed. | – | `cp1251` |

+### TLS environment check

+On startup the script performs a TLS environment check.
+It resolves and validates the configured certificate paths, logs a compact status message, and reports any issues such as missing files or unreadable directories.
+Use the party-line command `.tlscheck` to print the current TLS status together with all collected warnings at any time.

 ### Built-in User-Agent rotation